 The CONGRESS is held every three years and is the highest policy-making body.

 The GLOBAL COUNCIL is nominated and elected during the Congress.
-It currently has seven members selected from global regions — Asia Pacific, Europe, Canada, United States and the Middle East — where there is a large concentration of OFWs and Migrante local chapters.
+It currently has seven members selected from global regions — Asia Pacific, Europe, Canada, United States, Africa and the Middle East — where there is a large concentration of OFWs and Migrante local chapters.

 The EXECUTIVE COMMITTEE is composed of the Chairperson, Vice-Chairperson, Secretary-General, Deputy Secretary-General and Finance Officer.
-The Executive Committee is elected ans selected in the Congress.
+The Executive Committee is elected and selected in the Congress.